Response to TCFD Recommendations

 The Group regards risk management as an important initiative for improving its corporate value, and identifies and assesses risks, prioritizes them based on their frequency of occurrence and impact, determines countermeasures such as avoidance, mitigation, transfer, and retention, and manages progress.
 These processes are regularly reported to the KHD Board of Directors by the Risk Management Group, which is the KHD department in charge.

-Furthermore, with regard to risks related to climate change, the KHD Sustainability Promotion Office monitors, assesses, and identifies the key risks, which, together with other risks, are reported to the KHD Board of Directors and reflected in the Group’s strategy.
+Furthermore, with regard to risks related to climate change, the KHD President’s Office monitors, assesses, and identifies the key risks, which, together with other risks, are reported to the KHD Board of Directors and reflected in the Group’s strategy.

 Metrics and targets

-For greenhouse gas (GHG) emissions (Scope 1 and 2), we are targeting a 60% real reduction by 2030 and zero emissions by 2050, compared to the fiscal year that ended March 31, 2020.
-We will continue to cooperate with our business partners to reduce greenhouse gas emissions in our stores, supply chain, and product offerings, promote energy conservation, and improve energy efficiency in our operations.
+For greenhouse gas (GHG) emissions (Scope 1 and 2), we are targeting a 60% real reduction by 2030 compared to the fiscal year that ended March 31, 2020, and net zero emissions by 2050.
+For Scope 3, our interim target is a 25% real reduction by 2030 compared to the fiscal year that ended March 31, 2023.
+We will continue to cooperate with our business partners to reduce greenhouse gas emissions from our stores, supply chain, and product offerings, promote energy conservation, and improve energy efficiency in our operations.

 In addition, to promote sustainability management, the Group sets ESG KPIs for some executive officers who are responsible for business execution, which is reflected through the equivalent of 5% to 10% of their incentive compensation, depending on the level of achievement.